Uttarakhand Culture and Tradition

-Gorkha was from Nepal, they were very powerful and good fighter.
-And they use the weakness of Kumaun Chand dynasty in 1790 and defeated Kumaun Chand dynasty.
-And 14 may 1804 they attack garhwal and defeated to Praduman shah and won Garhwal also.
+Gorkha was from Nepal, they were a very powerful and good fighter.
+And they use the weakness of the Kumaun Chand dynasty in 1790 and defeated the Kumaun Chand dynasty.
+And 14 may 1804 they attack Garhwal and defeated to Praduman shah and won Garhwal also.

 Before 1804 they attack many times on Garhwal but were defeated.
-And after a long time, Praduman shah second son Sudersha shah request to British and British attack and defeated to gorkha.
+And after a long time, Praduman shah’s second son Sudersha shah request British and British attack and defeated to Gorkha.

 And 27 April 1815 British and Gorkha king Bamshah mid made a deal and according to deal Kumaun was given to British.
 Nepal government doesn’t agree with the deal and after 1816 British defeated Gorkha on Kathmandu’s nearby.
 And then finally 1816 Gorkha agreed with the deal.

 The ancient history of Garhwal says that it had once been a part of the Mauryan empire the history of Garhwal as a unified whole in the 15th century when king pal merged the 52 principalities of the Garhwal region remained consolidated kingdom, Pauri and Dehradun went under the British domain.
-The history of Kumaun can be traced back to the stone age, moreover, the early medieval history of Kumaun started with the Katyuri dynasty that ruled from 7th to 11th century.
+The history of Kumaun can be traced back to the stone age, moreover, the early medieval history of Kumaun started with the Katyuri dynasty that ruled from the 7th to 11th centuries.
 Under the Katyuri dynasty as the ancient history of Uttrakhand suggests, art and architecture flourished tremendously.
-Many new architectural building was flourished during this period.
+Many new architectural buildings were flourished during this period.